Flame chub

-The flame chub (Hemitremia flammea) is a species of freshwater fish in the family Cyprinidae found only in the United States.
+The flame chub (Hemitremia flammea) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, Eurasian minnows and related species.
+This fish is found only in the United States.
 Its range broadly follows the Tennessee River from above Knoxville, Tennessee, to the mouth of the Duck River.
 Historically the species was found in Kentucky, Tennessee, Alabama and Georgia.
 The preferred habitat of flame chub is in small flowing streams often associated with springs.

 Anatomy and appearance

 The flame chub can be characterized by a deep caudal peduncle, short head and snout, small slightly subterminal mouth, and a barely compressed body.
 The dorsal fin originates slightly behind the pelvic fin origin.
-7 - 8 anal soft rays, incomplete lateral line with 38 - 44 lateral scales, fewer than half of scales pored, pharyngeal teeth 2,5-4,2.
+7 – 8 anal soft rays, incomplete lateral line with 38 – 44 lateral scales, fewer than half of scales pored, pharyngeal teeth 2,5-4,2.
 Coloration is olive on the upper half of the body with a dark stripe along the back and dark streaks, bordered by a light stripe then black stripe ending at black caudal spot or wedge.
 White to red below, with bright scarlet along anterior third of body and at base of dorsal fin in large fish (primarily males) and silver peritoneum flecked with black.
 Males are more colorful than females, and both sexes are more colorful during spawning season.
 Flame chubs can grow to a maximum of 7.8 cm long.